bobwirka/pyMake/README.md

 ## Installation

+NOTE: You need Python 3.8 or later to run pyMake.py.

 You should copy pyMake.py to a folder in your $PATH environment variable and
 make it executable; /usr/local/bin is a good choice.